Published 2020-12-28.

 Debugging Jekyll plugins can be a challenge, but a configurable logging facility can be a big help.

-statements to generate output works,
+Writing puts statements to generate insightful output is a quick-and-dirty solution.

-statements are tedious to control
+However, puts statements are tedious to control and maintain

 because you must comment and uncomment lines that generate output as you work through issues.